07fahim/Advanced-Multi-Agent-AI-Fitness-Coach/README.md

 - "What should I eat to meet my protein goal?"
 - "How many calories should I consume for fat loss?"
 - "Create a meal plan for muscle gain"
+- "Based on my profile, what's my ideal daily calorie intake?"
+- "What did I ask you about earlier?" (uses chat history)

+### Profile Management

+**Creating a Profile:**

+1. Enter your name on the welcome screen
+2. Profile is automatically created
+3. Fill in your personal information

+**Switching Users:**

+- Click "Switch User" in the sidebar
+- Select from existing users or create a new one

+**Deleting a Profile:**

+- **From User Selection**: Use the "Delete Profile" section, select a profile, and confirm
+- **From Sidebar**: Click "Delete My Profile" in the Danger Zone and confirm
+- ⚠️ **Warning**: This permanently deletes the profile and all associated notes

 ---